 A carcinoid tumor that occurs as a primary breast lesion is extremely rare.
 Normally, a carcinoid tumor presenting in the breast will represent metastasis from another area of the body.

-This page is getting somewhat a little bit “out-dated”, however I have created a newer version of this page with more up-to-date information about Carcinoid Breast Tumors.
-Don’t get me wrong, this page may be a little bit old, but it doesn’t necessarily mean you don’t have to use it anymore… So please do.
+This page is getting a little bit old.
+However, I have a newer version of this page with more up-to-date information about Carcinoid Breast Tumors.
+Don’t get me wrong, this page is still great, so stay and have a read.

 Histologically, carcinoid breast carcinoma can mimic the appearance of breast adenocarcinoma.
 Radiologically and clinically, carcinoid breast tumors can easily be mistaken for conventional breast cancers.
 This is true even when the patient has a known history of a carcinoid tumor somewhere else in the body.

 Carcinoid breast tumors are associated with the endocrine system

 The endocrine system basically refers to the various cells in the body that produce hormones.
-Hormones, of course, are various chemical substances that are produced and enter the bloodstream and then exert a specific regulatory effect on the activity of other organs or cells.
+Hormones, of course, are various chemical substances that enter the bloodstream and then exert a specific regulatory effect on the activity of other organs or cells.
 Because endocrine tumors arises from hormone-producing cells, the tumor itself can produce hormones and cause serious illness.

-Carcinoid breast tumors usually develop from enterochromaffin cells.
-These are hormone-producing cells, and are most commonly found in the small intestine.
-They also occur in the appendix, rectum, colon, pancreas, ovaries, bile ducts, and liver, and there are a small amount of these cells in the breast.
-As a result, carcinoid tumors are most commonly found in the ‘midgut‘ region, accounting for 75% to 87% of all cases of carcinoid cancers.
-The next most common locations for carcinoid carcinoma is in the respiratory tract, which accounts for about 28% of cases.
+As a result, carcinoid tumors are most commonly found in the ‘midgut’ region, accounting for 75% to 87% of all cases.
+The next most common locations for the carcinoid tumor is the respiratory tract, which accounts for about 28% of cases.